3IE/micro-muffin/README.md

 * Postgresql 8.3

 ##Warning
 micro-muffin is still in development.
 It is not fully tested yet, and not totally functional.
-Please don't you use for real project for now.
+Please don't use it for real project for now.